s-digiro/shellbird/README.md

 - [x] Tag Menu with StyleMenu parent
 - [x] All option on tagmenu
 - [x] color
+- [ ] Remainder size option
+- [ ] tags with multiple values
+- [ ] Do away with screens.
+Just have them as components.
+Make every component capable of acting as a screen.
+ComponentMap
 - [ ] Some way of using color to indicate focus
 - [ ] component alignment
 - [ ] Track display formatting in menus